docknetwork/vc-api/README.md

 Optional routes are not supported currently.
 Intended to be compatible with the plugfest2020 test specification: https://github.com/w3c-ccg/vc-examples/

+Currently hosted at https://vcapi.dock.io/ - see example JSON requests to work with the API or the [Swagger Documentation](https://vcapi.dock.io/api/docs)

 Starting the server
 ===
 In dev mode: